-- Belonging to a UK wide ecumenical organisation committed to good practice in pastoral care, sharing collective wisdom and supporting and encouraging one another. - When membership is in date, affiliates can display "Affiliated with Pastoral Care UK" and PCUK's logo on their website. - Access to help and advice when needed. - Where offering services to members of the public can advertise on ACC's Find an Organisation directory. - Receipt of two copies of the accord journal and access to members only area of the website for further articles, policies and information. - Access to facilitated online pastoral support groups for pastoral carers (subject to an additional charge), with specific preparatory training available. - Discount on ACC events (for one named person per event). - Free access for staff and volunteers to Members Open Forums. - Free advertising of up to 5 events per calendar year where they are relevant for ACC memberships (for example, training, retreats). - Free advertising of paid roles on ACC website and via email to members.
+- Belonging to a UK wide ecumenical organisation committed to good practice in pastoral care, sharing collective wisdom and supporting and encouraging one another. - When membership is in date, organisational members can display "an organisational member of ACC" and their membership badge on their website. - Access to help and advice when needed. - Where offering services to members of the public can advertise on ACC's Find an Organisation directory. - Access to members-only resources on ACC's website. - Access to the accord journal and access to members only area of the website for further articles, policies and information. - Access to facilitated online pastoral support groups for pastoral carers (subject to an additional charge), with specific preparatory training available. - Discount on ACC events (for one named person per event). - Free access for staff and volunteers to member forums. - Free advertising of up to 5 events per calendar year where they are relevant for ACC memberships (for example, training, retreats). - Free advertising of paid roles on ACC website and via email to members.